A Boquete Coffee Tour: Panama’s Finca Dos Jefes

 Finca Dos Jefes is a fair-trade organic farm and produces the Cafés De La Luna coffee brand.
 The products are really tasty, which you will see for yourself on the tour.
 Beware, Rich’s passion for coffee will win over even the non-coffee drinkers.

 My First Coffee Tour In Boquete

-After touring the home of the coffee plants and hearing the process, we gathered in the cupping room to help roast the beans.
-We roasted light and dark roast beans, then brewed coffee to sample.
-Cafe de la Luna’s dark, medium, and light roast coffees were served at a table on the cute little patio, paired with cookies.
+After touring the coffee plants and hearing the picking process, our tour group gathered in the cupping room to help roast the beans.
+We roasted light and dark beans, then brewed coffee to sample them both.
+We were served Cafe de la Luna’s dark, medium, and light roast coffees on a cute little patio.
+There were cookies to pair with the brews.
 Rich encouraged us to try each of the three roasts.

-Taking this coffee tour through the eyes of someone who does not drink coffee (unless you classify an occasional Pumpkin Spice Latte just for social kicks as a coffee drinker), you may have different feelings on the coffee process.
-Boquete coffee crops are now produced and exported all over the world.
-They are known as some of the best beans in the world.
+Taking this coffee tour really opened my eyes about the hard work that goes into brewing the perfect cup.
+Boquete coffee crops are now produced and exported all over and are known as some of the best beans in the world.
 Brazil is the leading coffee exporter with over five billion pounds harvested annually.

-A fun bit of trivia.
-Years ago, African farmers noticed their goats were very energetic, a result of eating a certain kind of berries or beans.
+Fun Trivia Fact: Years ago African farmers noticed their goats were very energetic, a result of eating a certain kind of berries or beans.
 Finally they tried the beans themselves as a snack.
-Ethiopia, Africa, is the birthplace of coffee and everyone I know would agree that it still produces the best cup of coffee.
+Ethiopia, Africa is the birthplace of coffee and everyone I know would agree that it still produces the best cup of coffee.